deleteman/makiavelo/README.markdown

 ###Locale files

-Inside the `config/locales/` folder the use must create the different locale files, organized by folders named after the desired language. i.e The folder _config/locales/en_ will contain all English localization strings, and a _config/locales/es_ will have all the Spanish equivalents.
+Inside the `config/locales/` folder the user must create the different locale files, organized by folders named after the desired language. i.e The folder _config/locales/en_ will contain all English localization strings, and a _config/locales/es_ will have all the Spanish equivalents.
 The format for the localization files is the same as the one used by I18n on rails, a YAML file with the following structure: